uranusjr/setl/README.rst

 Setl (pronounced like *settle*) is a simple way to work with PEP 518 projects with Setuptools as the backend.

 The interface is strongly influenced by Flit_.
-Currently a proof of concept.

 .. _Flit: https://flit.readthedocs.io/en/latest/